rpgauthier/ComputationalThematicAnalysisToolkit/README.md

 Installers avaliable for Windows 10 x64 and OSX

-## To Modify or Build using pip on windows or equalivilent on OSX
+## To Modify or Build using pip on Windows and OSX
 Download or Fork repository
 Open src folder in an IDE (tested in VS Code)